What we know so far about the Santa Fe school shooting

-(CNN)At least eight people and as many as 10 have died as a result of a shooting Friday morning at Santa Fe High School in the southeastern Texas city of Santa Fe.
+(CNN)Nine students and a teacher were killed Friday morning in a shooting at Santa Fe High School in the southeastern Texas city of Santa Fe.
 It's the 22nd school shooting in the US in 2018.
-As of 12:30 p.m.
+As of 1:30 p.m.
 ET, this is what we know:

 CASUALTIES